carlos-roma/Readme_Gen/README.md

   A cli application that present the user with a series of questions to create a README file based on the answers

   ## Installation
-  Clone the repo, pull the files, install dependencies and run index.js
+  1)Clone the repo 2)Extract the files 3)Install dependecies 4)Run index.js

   ## How to Use This Application
   Follow the instructions and answer the questions.

   ## Contributors
-  Personal project
+  Personal Project

   ## Testing
   N/A